wwkb123/Mixtapez/README.md

-In the root folder, npm install
+In the root folder, npm install<br>
-In the client/ folder, npm install
+In the client/ folder, npm install<br>
-In the server/ folder, npm install
+In the server/ folder, npm install<br>

 After all installations are finished, go to root folder, npm start